-- We are subject to cybersecurity risks and experienced a diversion of funds through a business email compromise fraud, resulting in a total loss of \$726 thousand before we became aware of the matter in February 2022, of which \$300 thousand was recovered by insurance proceeds. - Our management has limited experience in operating a public company. - There may be sales of a substantial amount of Holdco Common Stock, including after the expiration of lock-up restrictions put in place in conjunction with the Transaction, and these sales could cause the price of our securities to fall. - We may fail to realize the strategic and financial benefits anticipated from the Transaction or from the sales of shares of Holdco Common Stock to Arena, if any.
+- We are subject to cybersecurity risks and experienced a diversion of funds through a business email compromise fraud, resulting in a total loss of \$726 thousand before we became aware of the matter in February 2022, of which \$300 thousand was recovered by insurance proceeds. - Our management has limited experience in operating a public company. - There may be sales and issuances of a substantial amount of our common stock, including sales, if any, that may be made to Arena pursuant to the Purchase Agreement, and these sales and issuances could dilute the interest of our stockholders and cause the price of our securities to fall.